xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 1. **Association**

 activity: Seeing, Observing

 questions:

 - What if I see ...?
 - How are the variables related?
 - How would seeing X change my belief of Y?

 examples:

 - What does a symptom tell me about a disease?
 - What does a survey tell us about the election results?

 2. **Intervention**

 activity: Doing, Intervening

 questions:

 - What if I do ...?
 How?
 - What would Y be if I do X?
 - How can I make Y happen?

 examples:

 - If I take aspirin, will my headache be cured?
 - What if we can ban cigarettes?

 3. **Counterfactuals**

 activity: Imagining, Retrospection, Understanding

 questions:

 - What if I had done ...?
 Why?
 - Was it X that caused Y?
 - What if X had not occured?
 - What if I had acted differently?

 examples:

 - Was it the aspirin that stopped my headache?
 - Would Kennedy be alive if Oswald had not killde him?
 - What if I had not smoked for the last 2 years?

+The laws of physics, for example, can be interpreted as counterfactual assertions, such as "Had the weight on this spring doubled, its length would have doubled as well" (Hooke's law).

+- **Xie:** Maybe a _counterfactual assertion_ can be viewed as a _logical judgment_.

+  In the view, logic and mathematics only study

+  - **Logic**

+    - How to use judgments?
+    - How to proof more propositions from given propositions?

+  - **Mathematics**

+    - What judgments should we study? (mathematical structures)
+    - What are the relations between judgments?
+    - TO collect pattens and to reuse proofs.

 # CHAPTER 2 From Buccaneers to Guinea Pigs: The Genesis of Causal Inference